cadazab/Pant-form/README.md

 For use in partners websites.
-The data entered on the form will be sent to Pantaenius.
-To see a preview of the form, click in the next link: [Form](https://cadazab.github.io/Pant-form/)
+The data entered on the form will be sent to Pantaenius. to see a preview of the form, please click the following link: [Form](https://cadazab.github.io/Pant-form/)

 #Add the Pantaenius form on your website